Why is preventing blood culture contamination so challenging?

 Diminishing contamination reduction improvement when drawing over 2mL of blood.¹

-Comparing Diversion Methods
+Comparing Blood Diversion Methods

 |Key Product Features||Manual Diversion Kits||Passive Diversion Devices||Steripath® Gen2|

-Adjustable pressure for hypovolemic/hypotensive patients
+User-controlled negative pressure for hard stick patients

 Money-Back Clinical Performance Guarantee

-The founding father of initial specimen diversion for blood cultures
+Meet Dr. Patton, the founding father of initial specimen diversion for blood cultures

 In 2006, Dr. Patton designed a clinical study to test the effectiveness of Initial Specimen Diversion Technique (ISDT™), an innovation that he conceived earlier in his career.
 The results of the study were the basis for the seminal study on initial specimen diversion, published in the Journal of Clinical Microbiology.